Azure-Samples/iot-hub-c-mbed-temperature-anomaly/README.md

 ### Connect the device

 - Connect the board to your network using an Ethernet cable.
-This step is required, as the sample depends on internet access.
+This step is required, as the sample depends on Internet access.

 - Plug the device into your computer using a micro-USB cable.
-Be sure to attach the cable to the correct USB port on the device, as pictured [here](https://developer.mbed.org/platforms/IBMEthernetKit/), in the "Getting started" section.
+Be sure to attach the cable to the correct USB port on the device (the CMSIS-DAP USB one, see [here](https://developer.mbed.org/platforms/FRDM-K64F/) to find which one it is).

 - Follow the [instructions on the mbed handbook](https://developer.mbed.org/handbook/SerialPC) to setup the serial connection with your device from your development machine.
 If you are on Windows, install the Windows serial port drivers located [here](http://developer.mbed.org/handbook/Windows-serial-configuration#1-download-the-mbed-windows-serial-port).